drosendo/whmcs-custom-apis/README.md

   - GetProductsGroups
   - PaymentData

+### Register API's in WHMCS system to be used in Role Management

+Add the following hook file in /includes/hooks/ directory.
+Make your changes to fit your group needs.

 ##### GetProductsActive

 Currently WHMCS API GetProducts [api-reference/getproducts](https://developers.whmcs.com/api-reference/getproducts/) retrieves all products and no information regarding if the product is active or not.